hgesandborn/Augmenting-SynthPop/README.md

+** Please note this is a draft repository being prepared for a manuscript - it is not finished! **

 # Augmenting-SynthPop
 Contains R scripts used in "Augmenting an individual-level synthetic population dataset for population health applications" (Sandborn &amp; Delamater, 2026).